-(a) A monthly investment report of investment activities will be submitted by the Investment Manager to the Secretary-Treasurer for review.
+(a) A monthly investment report of investment activities will be submitted by the Investment Manager to the Secretary-Treasurer for review and thereafter to the Executive Committee for information.
 This report will include information such as type of investments held, the rate of return on the portfolio and each investment type, value of securities held by broker-dealers, and that all transactions are in compliance with the Commission Investment Policy.

-- (b) The monthly Investment Report will be posted to the Commission's website. - (c) A statement of the market value of the portfolio shall be issued at least annually as part of the Commissions' Annual Comprehensive Financial Report.
+- (b) The Secretary-Treasurer shall provide the Commission with a quarterly report that contains the same level of information as the monthly investment report. - (c) A statement of the market value of the portfolio shall be issued at least annually as part of the Commissions' Annual Comprehensive Financial Report.
 This disclosure shall comply with all current applicable accounting standards consistent with statements issued by the Government Accounting Standards Board (GASB). - (d) The Investment Manager shall maintain a complete record of all investment transactions.